Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 This museum presents a great collection of exhibits chronologically displayed from the Neolithic to the Late Roman period.

-The place gives a great opportunity to learn about the history of the whole region as the collections include findings from caves and ancient sites from all over the Rethymnon area.
+The place gives a great opportunity to learn about the whole region’s history as the collections include findings from caves and ancient sites from all over the Rethymnon area.

-The museum is located in the church of St. Francis, in the heart of the Old Town so you definitely won’t miss it.
+The museum is in the church of St. Francis, in the heart of the Old Town, so you definitely won’t miss it.

 Location: St. Francis Church – 4 Agiou Fragiskou Street.